 The webinar will be presented for both Europe and North America timezones.
 See this page for details, and don't forget to register!

 Enough looking into the oh-so-exciting future, let's look at the exciting stuff that's happened in the last week!

-See the release announcement and the project home page for more details.
+Check out the release announcement here, and check out the project home page for more information.

 The documentation has always been very good, but it can be difficult sometimes to pull together all the common idioms and patterns.
 This post provides the guided tour to scaling RabbitMQ that I certainly wish I'd had a year ago!
 Definitely worth a read and a bookmark.